A Primer on Security of Quantum Computing Hardware: Introduction

 \textbf{Current state of quantum computing:} The computing power of quantum computers is growing due to rapidly evolving noise mitigation techniques \cite{gottesman2010introduction,larose2022mitiq,shaw2021classical}, ever-increasing number of qubits and improving error rates and decoherence times.
 Powerful gate-based universal quantum computers can solve societal and science problems that are deemed impossible by classical computers as demonstrated by Google \cite{arute2019quantum}.
-Considering the scaling trend of current Noisy Intermediate Scale Quantum (NISQ) computers, hardware architectures with more than 1000 qubits is predicted to become a reality by 2023 by IBM and others \cite{choi2023ibm}.
-Quantum noise presents a barrier towards applicability of NISQ computers (with errors $\sim 10^{-3}$) specifically for well-known quantum algorithms that need low error rates.
+IBM introduced its 133-qubit `Quantum Heron' processor, featuring an innovative architecture that substantially reduces error rates.
+This new processor improves upon its predecessor, the 127-qubit `Quantum Eagle'.
+In a separate breakthrough, Atom Computing became the first company to reach the 1000-qubit milestone in a gate-based quantum system, marking a major advancement in the field.
+Quantum noise presents a barrier towards applicability of Noisy Intermediate-Scale Quantum (NISQ) computers (with errors $\sim 10^{-3}$) specifically for well-known quantum algorithms that need low error rates.
 Fault tolerant quantum computers using quantum error correction codes (e.g., surface code) comes with hefty overhead e.g., 1000’s of physical qubits per logical qubit.
 Therefore, the quantum community is exploring various hybrid classical-quantum computing using shallow depth variational algorithms e.g., Quantum Approximate Optimization Algorithm (QAOA) and Variational Quantum Eigensolver (VQE) \cite{alam-cicc, alam-iccad-invited-qaoa, alam-micro, mahabubul-dac-qaoa, alam-date} to compute approximate solutions in presence of quantum noise.
 These hybrid algorithms employ a classical computer to drive the quantum computer iteratively to reach a solution to a given problem.
 The hybrid algorithms can embed security sensitive information as explained next.